Skip to main content

 4. Drag the jitterbugpair file into Terminal and press "Return" or Enter.
 (Make sure your device is plugged in)

-• If you get "macOS cannot verify that this app is free from malware" put into terminal xattr (with a space after) then drag jitterbugpair then press enter. after that try doing step number 4 again.
+• If you get "macOS cannot verify that this app is free from malware" put into terminal xattr -c (with a space after) then drag jitterbugpair then press enter. after that try doing step number 4 again.

 • Transferring using cloud storage may change the file's extension (most likely turning into a .txt file), so be careful.
 It is also possible to change the extension to .plist for use with older SideStore versions, like 0.1.1.